Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Beyond Additive Costs: Symmetric Plus Additive ( )

-In this section we present Algorithm~\ref{alg:ultra-spa-demand-query-contract} for efficiently solving a demand query in our setting.
+In this section we present Algorithm~\ref{alg:ultra-spa-demand-query-contract} for efficiently computing an agent's best response in our setting.
 Notably, this algorithm does not follow the \DemandForSPA\ framework (Algorithm~\ref{alg:demand-spa}), which is also polynomial-time but less efficient, and is used mainly to analyze the size of the critical values set (see Section~\ref{sec:gs-spa-critical-values} and Algorithm~\ref{alg:alternative-contract-demand-gs-spa}).
+The proof of Proposition~\ref{prop:contract-demand-query-ultra-add-sym} is deferred to Appendix~\ref{sec:appendix-ultra-spa}.